HeRAMS-WHO/herams-backend/docs/index.rst

 Project Dashboard
 =================

-Each project in HeRAMS has a custom, interactive dashboard providing an instant and in-depth analysis based on the available data.
+Each project in HeRAMS has a custom interactive dashboard providing an instant and in-depth analysis based on the available data.

 1. To view a project dashboard, open the project summary by selecting your project form the navigation pane on the left.
 Alternatively, you can open the project summary by clicking the corresponding blue dot on the world map.
 2. In the pop-up window, click the |details| button.
 This will open the interactive dashboard.
+3. You should now see a page similar to the one shown below.
+In the navigation pane on the left you will find a list of all available pages.

 .. |details| image:: media/img/bt_details.png
             :height: 1.3em

-3. You should now see a page similar to the one shown below.
-In the navigation pane on the left you will find a list of all available pages.

 .. image:: media/img/HeRAMS_dashboard_overview.png
    :alt: HeRAMS Register
    :height: 300px